-Ten Fundamental Principles of Net Energy
+10 Fundamental Principles of Net Energy Analysis

-Posted by Nate Hagens on January 26, 2007 - 12:00pm Topic: Alternative energy Tags: alternative energy, economics, eroei, eroi, lifecycle analysis, net energy [list all tags]
+Posted by Nate Hagens on July 31, 2008 - 11:23am in The Oil Drum: Net Energy all tags]

+Topic: Economics/Finance

+Tags: cutler cleveland, energy density, energy quality, eroei, eroi, net energy [list

-This is a guest post from Cutler Cleveland.
-Theoildrum.com previously highlighted Dr. Clevelands work on the Energy Return from Wind.
-Todays post is Professor Clevelands latest installment on net energy analysis at the Encyclopedia of Earth, which I have reformatted to theoildrum.
-The Encyclopedia of Earth, where Prof. Cleveland is an editor/director, has made amazing progress in its short history attempting to become an academic/content based web clearinghouse for information on earth and our environment.
+This is a repost from Cutler Cleveland on the underlying principles of net energy.
+We previously highlighted Dr. Clevelands work on the Energy Return from Wind.
+This post is Professor Clevelands latest installment on net energy analysis at the Encyclopedia of Earth, which I have reformatted to theoildrum.
+The Encyclopedia of Earth, where Prof. Cleveland is an editor/director, is a great academic/content based web clearinghouse for information on earth and our environment.
 I encourage everyone to follow some of the hyperlinks in the below story and peruse that site.

 Outside of taxes and profits, we are a society used to thinking in gross terms.
 But the net is what we get to use.
-Net energy is how much energy is left for productive purposes after the energy needed to find, concentrate and deliver its energy services are subtracted.
-Net energy analysis, (and its subset EROI) get alot of airtime in peak oil discussions.
+Net energy analysis, (and its subset EROI) get alot of airtime in peak oil discussions, but not yet in public.
 If the world is running on a certain total energy surplus, what are the implications for a decline in this surplus?
-Will the market, via dollars, anticipate or obviate a future constrained by biophysical limits?
-There seems to be much disagreement as to how best to use EROI and net energy principles, if at all, in tackling what we perceive on the horizon as a looming energy crisis.
-In this piece, Dr. Cleveland gives and overview of the central tenets of net energy analysis, in a broader perspective that we are used to on this site.
+Will the market, via dollars, treat gross production the same and forget to factor in increased costs?
+There seems to be much disagreement as to how best to use EROI and net energy principles, if at all, in planning for the looming energy crisis.